-About the Author
+About the Authors

-Josiah Neeley joined the Texas Public Policy Foundation in October of 2011 as a Policy Analyst for the Center for Tenth Amendment Studies and the Armstrong Center on Energy & the Environment.

-Prior to joining the Foundation, Neeley worked as an Associate for the firm of Bopp, Coleson & Bostrom in Terre Haute, Indiana, specializing in Constitutional Litigation, and clerked for the Honorable Roger Vinson, a federal district court judge in Pensacola, Florida.
+Josiah Neeley joined the Foundation in October of 2011 as a Policy Analyst for the Center for Tenth Amendment Studies and the Armstrong Center on Energy & the Environment.
+Prior to joining TPPF, Neeley worked as an Associate for the firm of Bopp, Coleson & Bostrom in Terre Haute, Indiana, specializing in Constitutional Litigation, and clerked for the Honorable Roger Vinson, a federal district court judge in Pensacola, Florida.
 He has a B.A. in Government and Philosophy from the University of Texas and a J.D. from the Notre Dame Law School.